Welcome to a detailed run-down of professional landscape techniques.

 A brace arm or gimbol for heavy lenses can help also.

-Non Ball heads are as a rule more stable, but less convenient.
-Before buying a new tripod, check to make sure the head is not the problem.
+Before buying a new tripod, check to make sure the head is not going to be a stability problem.